ChirikjianLab/hrm/README.md

 A paradigm for robot motion planning based on parameterizations of the free space

 ## Description
 We develop a motion planning algorithm based on the closed-form Minkowski sum and difference between ellipsoids.
 Full algorithm is developed in Matlab and is now transfering to C++ for fair and convenient comparisons with other algorithms.
+The algorithm is in 2D single rigid boday case, and is currently being expanded to 3D single body case.

 ## Related Papers
 "Yan, Y. and Chirikjian, G.S., 2015.
 Closed-form characterization of the Minkowski sum and difference of two ellipsoids.
 Geometriae Dedicata, 177(1), pp.103-128."